 The two primary risks in this asset class are interest rate risk and credit risk.
-For the quarter ending December 31, 2021, the LSDI return was 1.4%, of which credit risk accounted for 1.1%.
-While still accounting for the minority of the return LIBOR accounted for 0.3% of the index's return, increased from 0.1% in the prior period driven by the increase in LIBOR from 0.9% to 1.3% as the LIBOR curve steepened.
+For the quarter ending September 30, 2021, the Lincoln Senior Debt Index return was 1.9%, of which credit risk accounted for 1.8%, while the return due to changes in interest rates or LIBOR was 0.1%.

-- The change in quarterly return due to credit improvements of 1.1% is lower than its historical average of 1.3% and decreased from the prior year of record setting levels in the 3.0% range, as companies in the fourth quarter of 2021 have successfully managed through the economic challenges created by COVID-19 and have stabilized after the recovery seen over the past year, while spreads widened out slightly. - While still composing a minority of the index's return, the interest rate contribution increased to 0.3% the highest level since Q2 2020, driven by the steepening LIBOR curve.
-The overall contribution is still lower than the historical average of 0.5% and the high of 3.1% in Q1 2020. - The strong corporate earnings performance was consistent with our findings from our Lincoln Private Market Index (LPMI), our enterprise value fair value index; for more information on the LPMI visit An Overview of the Lincoln Private Market Index on the Lincoln web site.
+- The change in quarterly return due to credit improvements of 1.8% is modestly higher than its historical average of 1.3%, but decreased from the prior year of record setting levels, in the 3.0% range, demonstrating that companies in the third quarter of 2021 have successfully managed through the economic challenges created by COVID-19 and are beginning to stabilize after the recovery seen over the past three quarters. - The strong corporate earnings performance was consistent with our findings from our Lincoln Private Market Index (LPMI), our enterprise value fair value index; for more information on the LPMI visit An Overview of the Lincoln Private Market Index on the Lincoln web site.